Here is your complete DIY travel guide to the tourist spots in Bauko!

 - Domogo Bistro and Café in Abatan

 Tips and Reminders

 - Tourism is not yet fully established in Bauko, Mountain Province.
-Thus, it’s better to first coordinate with the tourism office for them to help in setting up your itinerary, whether you are travelling solo or in a group.
-Contact details are listed below.
+Thus, it’s better to first coordinate with the tourism office for them to help in setting up your itinerary.

 - Don’t forget to pay an environmental fee of 30 pesos per person.

 - Respect local culture.
 Refrain from acts or utterances which may be offensive to the community.
 Among these include Public Display of Affection (PDA) and wearing of revealing clothes such as mini-shorts.
 Remember, you are in an indigenous municipality.